A village, a fortress perched on a limestone and sandstone spur in the heart of the Montefeltro area.

 Spring – Explore the San Leo area from the sky with a paraglider or hang-glider from the Mount San Severino crag.

-Summer – Go hunting for the landscapes that inspired artist Piero della Francesca, perhaps on a guided tour of Montefeltro’s Renaissance scenes with the Balconi di Piero viewpoints.
+Summer – Go hunting for the landscapes that inspired the world-famous Renaissance artist Piero della Francesca.

 Autumn – Discover Montefeltro’s natural heritage with a visit to the nearby Sasso Simone and Simoncello Natural Park.